S&P affirms PCC’s ‘AA+’ credit rating

 Photos and Story by James Hill

-S&P Global Ratings affirmed its ‘AA+’ long-term rating on Portland Community College’s series 2018 full faith and credit pension bonds and other outstanding general obligation and limited-tax pension bonds.
-S&P states that the outlook is stable.
+At the same time, S&P Global Ratings affirmed its “AA+” long-term rating on the college’s series 2018 full faith and credit pension bonds and other general obligation and limited-tax pension bonds outstanding.
+PCC has the highest rating for any community college or K-12 educational district in the state.